ConfiacB/movies-webapp/README.md

 # movies-webapp

 This is a web application where you can manage movies.
-There are 3 directories : go-movies (front-end), backend-app (back-end), movies-database (SQL file).
+There are 3 directories : go-movies (front-end), backend-app (back-end), movies-database (data file).
 To log in : `me@here.com` and `password`

 ## What I used